 The Centers for Disease Control and Prevention site has the latest news on public health topics, as well as traveler’s health, data, and statistics, emergency preparedness, environmental heath, and workplace health.

 The mission of Mayo Clinic is to inspire hope and contribute to health and well-being by providing the best care to every patient through integrated clinical practice, education and research.
 Their website includes patient-friendly information about nutrition, fitness, and other healthy lifestyle topics; diseases and conditions; tests and procedures; prescription and over-the-counter drugs; and supplements.

 MedlinePlus is the National Institutes of Health's website for patients and their families and friends.
 Produced by the National Library of Medicine, the world’s largest medical library, it brings you information about diseases, conditions, and wellness issues in language you can understand.
 MedlinePlus offers reliable, up-to-date health information, anytime, anywhere, for free.

 The Michael J. Fox Foundation for Parkinson's Research is dedicated to finding a cure for Parkinson's disease through funded research and ensuring the development of improved therapies for those living with Parkinson's today.

-The National Institute for Complementary and Alternative Medicine, a part of the National Institutes of Health, provides research-based information on complementary and alternative healing.
+The National Center for Complementary and Integrative Health, a part of the National Institutes of Health, provides research-based information on complementary and alternative healing.
 It includes publications, alerts and advisories, and popular alternative health topics.

 The National Institutes of Health site contains links to its 28 institutes including Cancer, Mental Health, Arthritis, Allergy and Infectious Diseases, and Aging, all of which offer toll-free health hotlines, the latest news in medical research, grant opportunities, and clinical trials.